 Additionally and quite miraculously the church’s original silver chalices, which had been assumed forever lost, were discovered and retrieved.
 They had been accidently found in the back storage area of a Philadelphia flea market by a couple looking for silver goblet gifts for their daughter’s wedding.
 Realizing the chalices belonged in their rightful place, the couple returned them to Beaufort County to await St. Luke’s restoration where they have been reunited with their body of believers and burnished to their original beauty.
 The chalices once again serve the St Luke’s family every Sunday, and the church has grown steadily, establishing itself among the most prominent, community-minded congregations in the area.

-St. Luke’s today is well known locally for its ministries outreach — helping start Habitat for Humanity in the Lowcountry, hosting Memory Matters for its first dozen years, and more recently becoming a home sanctuary for Alcoholics Anonymous among many outreach initiatives to old and young alike.vv
+St. Luke’s Preschool, St. Luke’s youth and the St. Luke’s congregation are now making wonderful use of the new facilities.
+The Neighborhood Outreach Connection has come to the Fellowship Hall for their weekly support of neighborhood youth.
+And St. Luke’s continues to be well known locally for its ministries outreach— helping start Habitat for Humanity in the Lowcountry, initiating and hosting Memory Matters for its first dozen years, and a home Alcoholics Anonymous among many outreach initiatives to old and young alike.

 St. Luke’s has been blessed by its faithful following of Jesus and our trust in the authority of the Holy Bible.